collo-kihara/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond gives other users all permissions and none to owner and group owner 9-John_Doe gives owner all permissions, read and execute to group owner and write and execute permissions to other users 10-mirror_permissions gives hello same permissions as olleh
+8-James_Bond gives other users all permissions and none to owner and group owner 9-John_Doe gives owner all permissions, read and execute to group owner and write and execute permissions to other users 10-mirror_permissions gives hello same permissions as olleh 11-directories_permissions adds execute permissions to all subdirectories of the working directory for all users 12-directory_permissions creates a directory my_dir with mode 751